 - WordPress v.
-3.5 (With the git clone command, you’ll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
-3.5.
+3.8 (With the git clone command, you’ll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
+3.8.
 Earlier versions have not been tested at this writing.
 See the roadmap sections for more detai about where the project is going.)

 Now That It’s Up and Running, Now What?

-You can use this environemnt to create, modify and experiment with Wordpress themeing and modules - either your own development or testing plugins for use on your ‘real’ Wordpress site.
+You can use this environemnt to create, modify and experiment with Wordpress theming and modules - either your own development or testing plugins for use on your ‘real’ Wordpress site.

 The Vagrantpress puppet script creates a folder called

 wordpress in the directory where the Vagrant virtual machine is running - you can create your own themes and modules in the

 wp-content directory as you would for any other type of WordPress development.
 This directory will also exist “on the host system”, allowing you to use the development tools/editors of your choice.

 How Do I Get Help or Contribute to the project?